tibs/redis-talk/notes-per-slide.rst

     >>> r.get(b'my:number')
     b'2'

-  So that gives us counters, and also sempahores.
+  So that gives us counters, and also semaphores.

 That's atomic increment and decrement.